corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 When writing flows with the Corda 5 Developer Preview, you can inject whichever services you need, and exclude those you don't.

-Use the `@CordaInject` tag to define a field to be set by Corda before the call method is called.
+Use the `@CordaInject` annotation to define a field to be set by Corda before the call method is called.
 See this [list of services](XXX) to find out what services you can add to a CorDapp.

 In this sample CorDapp, add these services: